ZenGirl/Sinatra-DataMapper-Sqlite-MySQL-Hosted-Capistrano/README.md

 OBVIOUSLY you'll want to change the path to the gems and ruby2!

-You'll have to `a2enmod passenger` to create the links from /etc/apache2/mods-enabled to /etc/apache2/mods-available.
+You'll have to `a2enmod passenger` to create the links from `/etc/apache2/mods-enabled` to `/etc/apache2/mods-available`.
 After that, just restart Apache.

 ### DNS

 You can't make your site run properly (I'm excluding accessing it from an IP address) without a name.
 So access your DNS zone settings (netregistry or whatever) and ensure you have the A or CNAME records configured for that name.
-In the case of this application the name is sdshmc.mydomain.com and the record in netregistry looks like this:
+In the case of this application the name is `sdshmc.mydomain.com` and the record in DNS looks like this:

     sdshmc	3600	IN	A	192.168.170.115